Recovering from surgery can be a challenging task for a senior.

 Vegetables are a great way to get the vitamins and minerals needed for post-surgery healing.
-Incorporating dark leafy greens into your diet such as spinach, kale, swiss chard, romaine lettuce is like having a multivitamin with loads of fibre!
+Incorporating dark leafy greens into your diet, such as spinach, kale, swiss chard, and romaine lettuce, is like having a multivitamin with loads of fibre!
 Leafy greens also have B-complex vitamins and iron which will help you increase your energy and aid in wound healing.

-Greek Yogurt is great for seniors to eat after a surgery because it contains a lot of live probiotics.
-These helpful bacteria restore the body’s natural bacterial imbalance after managing antibiotics and potential infections from a surgery.
-If you don’t fancy plain yogurt add some healthy berries.
+Greek Yogurt is great for seniors to eat after surgery because it contains a lot of live probiotics.
+These helpful bacteria restore the body’s natural bacterial imbalance after managing antibiotics and potential infections from surgery.
+If you don’t fancy plain yogurt, add some healthy berries.

-Berries are a great source of vitamin C and strong anti-inflammatory and antioxidants Vitamin C is particularly helpful because it rebuilds the collagen in skin.
+Berries are a great source of vitamin C and potent anti-inflammatory and antioxidants.
+Vitamin C is beneficial because it rebuilds the collagen in the skin.
 They are also high in fibre, good for the skin, and can help lower high cholesterol and fight off illness.
 All berries have vitamin C, but 1 cup of strawberries has 150% of the recommended daily intake!

 It might not technically be a food, but water is essential to surgery recovery.
-Dehydration is common after surgery, and you will recover faster is you stay hydrated.
-If your loved one does not like plain water, try flavouring water with fruit, or herbal teas.
-Coconut water is high in potassium and known to lower blood pressure.
+Dehydration is common after surgery, and you will recover faster if you stay hydrated.
+If your loved one does not like plain water, try flavouring water with fruit or herbal teas.
+Coconut water is high in potassium and is known to lower blood pressure.

 Eggs are a powerhouse protein source!
 They have a soft texture that is ideal for seniors after surgery.
 A single egg contains protein, vitamins A, B, E, and K, calcium, zinc, iron, and many other nutrients needed for recovery.
 You can have up to 3 whole eggs a day.

 There are many health benefits to eating whole grains after surgery will give you the carbohydrates you need for energy as well as fibre.
-When looking at breads, pastas, and cereals look for 100% whole wheat or multigrain.
+When looking at bread, pasta, and cereals, look for 100% whole wheat or multigrain.